AlexMitcul/philosophers/README.md

 - The function returns an error code if the initialization fails, such as if there is insufficient memory to create the mutex object, or if the mutex attribute object contains invalid values.

-In our project we don't have access to functions which initialize attributes for mutex and we need to pass NULL in this case.
+In our project, we don't have access to functions that initialize attributes for mutex and we need to pass NULL in this case.

 pthread_mutex_lock and pthread_mutex_unlock are functions that are used to control access to a shared resource in a multithreaded program by acquiring and releasing a mutex lock.